 Burke home prices are not only among the most expensive in Virginia, but Burke real estate also consistently ranks among the most expensive in America.

-Burke is a decidedly white-collar town, with fully 92.04% of the workforce employed in white-collar jobs, well above the national average.
+Burke is a decidedly white-collar town, with fully 90.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Burke is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Burke who work in management occupations (16.01%), office and administrative support (10.57%), and business and financial occupations (10.06%).
+There are especially a lot of people living in Burke who work in management occupations (15.24%), office and administrative support (10.37%), and computer science and math (9.64%).

 Also of interest is that Burke has more people living here who work in computers and math than 95% of the places in the US.

-Burke is a very ethnically-diverse town.
+Burke is an extremely ethnically-diverse town.
 The people who call Burke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burke residents report their race to be White, followed by Asian.
 Burke also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.00% of the town’s residents.
-Important ancestries of people in Burke include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 14.40% of the town’s residents.
+Important ancestries of people in Burke include German, Irish, English, Italian, and Polish.

 The most common language spoken in Burke is English.
 Other important languages spoken here include Spanish and Korean.